graeme-winter/dials_tutorials/nsls2-online/NSLS.md

 is how this step is run.
 At this point it is important to note that the program is trying to identify all symmetry elements, and does not know that e.g. inversion centres are not possible - so for an oP lattice it will be testing for P/mmm symmetry which corresponds to P2?2?2? in standard MX.

-In the output you'll see first the individual symmetry operation:
+In the output you'll see first the individual symmetry operations:

 ```
 Scoring individual symmetry elements